episanty/ARMSupport/README.md

 [SlalomFigureMaker]: http://dx.doi.org/10.5281/zenodo.46912

 This package is dual-licenced under the GPL v3 and the CC BY-SA 4.0 licenses; for the full text see the file `License.txt`.
+If you use this software package in work that results in an academic publication, you are academically (though not legally) obliged to cite it.
+An example citation is

+> - E. Pisanty.
+ARMSupport: A support suite for Analytical $R$-Matrix calculations. https://github.com/episanty/ARMSupport (2016).